Integrate Security Command Center with Google SecOps

 Optional.

-The Google Cloud project ID that you use for
+The Google Cloud project ID to use.

 User's Service Account